-What's a Service Promise & Why Is It So Important?
+What is a Service Promise & Why is it so Important?

-Creating a great experience starts with a service promise.
+An awesome customer experience starts with an awesome service promise.
 But what exactly is a service promise, and why is everyone talking about it?

 If you and your team aren’t clear on what your service promise is — or worse yet, you don’t have one — you’re doing a huge disservice to your customers, employees, and ultimately the overall health of your company.

-So, if you’re determined to differentiate your brand through awesome customer experiences, and you’re looking for clarity on yet another popular CX buzzword, you’re in the right place.
+So, if you’re determined to differentiate your brand through superior customer experiences, and you’re looking for clarity on yet another popular CX buzzword, you’re in the right place.

 First things first…